Deep Generative Spatiotemporal Engression for Probabilistic Forecasting of Epidemics: Conclusion

 A primary advantage of the proposed engression-based models lies in their computational parsimony during both the training and inference phases.
-The popularly used STGCN (\cite{yu2018spatio}) requires a large number of training samples, and is computationally heavy, registering the longest training times of all models evaluated in this study.
+The popularly used STGCN \citep{yu2018spatio} requires a large number of training samples, and is computationally heavy.
 The baseline spatiotemporal probabilistic frameworks such as GpGp, DiffSTG, and STESN, encounter prohibitive temporal overhead during ensemble generation from the trained models (see Table \ref{table:time} in Appendix \ref{appendix:implementation_details}).
 Consequently, the high latency inherent in traditional models precludes their effective deployment in near-real-time epidemiological surveillance and forecasting.

 The STEN model, in particular, demonstrated distinct explainability advantages.
 By leveraging a STAR-inspired spatial layer, it allowed for the quantification of specific spatial lag importances, offering public health officials actionable insights into the relative dominance of local autoregressive trends versus spatial diffusion mechanisms.
 While the MCB test establishes the statistical superiority of GCEN in terms of predictive accuracy, STEN provides a more explainable framework for characterizing the underlying spatial dynamics of the process.
 These findings establish MVEN, GCEN, and STEN as robust, computationally viable tools for real-time disease surveillance, offering a reliable methodology for policy formulation under uncertainty.
 Beyond the current scope, these methodologies possess the inherent flexibility to model various phenomena, such as traffic flow dynamics and air quality forecasting in spatiotemporal domain.